Potiskum Emirate

 The Potiskum Emirate (or Pataskum Emirate) is a traditional state in Nigeria, with headquarters in Potiskum, Yobe State.
 The emir holds the title "Mai".

-The emirate was founded in 1809 by the Ngizim people.
+The emirate was founded in 1809 by the Ngizim or Ngizimawa people.
 In 1913 the British colonial rulers merged it into the Fika Emirate.
 In 2000 it was again made an independent emirate.
 Both the Fika and Potiskum emirates have their headquarters in the city of Potiskum.

 Original emirate

 The Potiskum Emirate was organized by the Ngizim people, who had subjugated the Karakare people.

 The state was formed in 1809 by a Chief of the Ngizim named Mai Bauya or Buyan.

 In the 19th century people of the Misau emirate often raided the Kerikeri country.

 The Misau Emir Amadu (1834–1848) captured the capital, Potiskum.
 Usuman (1848–1861) and Sale (1861–1885) also raided the Kerikeri.

 In 1901 the Potiskum Emirate became part of the British Northern Nigeria Protectorate.